prafullgangrade/Danny-s-Dinner_SQL_Challenge-1/README.md

 **Summarry**

--- A and B purchased Sushi and Curry just before the customer became a member.
+--A and B purchased Sushi and Curry just before the customer became a member.
--- A and B purchased Sushi and Curry first after they became a member.
+--A and B purchased Sushi and Curry first after they became a member.
--- Ramen, Sushi, Curry was the most popular for each customer.
+--Ramen, Sushi, Curry was the most popular for each customer.
--- Ramen most purchased item on the menu.
+--Ramen most purchased item on the menu.
--- A: 4, B :6, C : 2 days visited the restaurant
+--A: 4, B :6, C : 2 days visited the restaurant
--- A: 76, B : 74, C : 36 Rs spent at the restaurant.
+--A: 76, B : 74, C : 36 Rs spent at the restaurant.

 **Attachments**